 CHARMAINE LETOURNEAU SCHOLARSHIP – number & value of awards vary

-Applicants must be a resident of Alberta, be deaf or hard of hearing, have applied or been accepted to an academic or training program at a qualified post-secondary or vocational school, demonstrate financial need, demonstate knowledge of sign language.
+Applicants must be a resident of Alberta, be deaf or hard of hearing, have applied or been accepted to an academic or training program at a qualified post-secondary or vocational school, demonstrate financial need, demonstrate knowledge of sign language.
 Consideration will be given to leadership within your school or community; regular attendance, punctuality, diligence and commitment.
-Application available on-line at http://ecf.getopenfield.com/charmaine-letourneau/.
+Application available on-line at https://www.disabilityawards.ca/charmaine-letourneau-scholarship/.
 Deadline August 31 each year.

 DAVID (FCA) & JANET BENTLEY HIGH SCHOOL EXCELLENCE AWARD - $2,500

 One award granted annually to one (1) student in Grade 12 at any Alberta high school.
 Preference will be given to applicants/nominees who will need to relocate within Alberta in order to attend a post-secondary institution.
 Selection is based on involvement in volunteer activities, satisfactory academic achievement, and an expressed interest in pursuing a professional accounting designation.
-For more information on scholoarship criteria, please visit https://www.cpaalberta.ca/Foundation/Support-Programs-and-Scholarships/Scholarships/High-School-Scholarships.
-Application deadline is February 28, 2019.
+For more information on scholarship criteria, please visit https://www.cpaalberta.ca/Foundation/Support-Programs-and-Scholarships/Scholarships/High-School-Scholarships.
+Application deadline is May 1, 2022.